About the song

 Elvis Presley.
 The very name evokes a whirlwind of cultural influence – the swaggering hips, the electrifying performances, and of course, that unmistakable voice.
 But beyond the rock and roll icon, Presley was a master of ballads, capable of delivering heart-wrenching emotions with a smooth, velvety touch.
 One such example is his timeless classic, Can’t Help Falling in Love.

----> Scroll down for the VIDEO
+---> Scroll down for the VIDEO at the END

 Released in 1961, Can’t Help Falling in Love found its home in the soundtrack for Presley’s film, Blue Hawaii.
 While the film itself offered a lighthearted escape to a tropical paradise, the song transcended its cinematic origins to become an enduring anthem of devotion.